Best LIVE Ammo Deals Online >>>

 Glock Night Sights View

-All of them, no matter what their setup, work on the same principle.
-The front sight can be many things but usually is more contrasting than the rear sight to draw in the eyes.
+All of them, regardless of their setup, work on the same principle.
+The front sight can be many things, but they are usually colored or textured differently than the rear sight to draw the eye to it.

-Some people like the first one, which is called the “6 o’clock hold,” where you line up the bottom of the target with the top of the front sight so you can hit the middle of the target.
+• 6 o’clock hold: This is where you line up the bottom of the target with the top of the front sight.
+This allows you to see most of the target.

-The most traditional and called “point of aim, point of impact,” where you line up the top of the front sight with where you want to hit.
+• Center hold: This is the most traditional method, and is sometimes called point of aim, point of impact.
+Herer, you line up the top of the front sight in the middle of the target, effectively “cutting the target in half.”

-The final question is where to focus with your eyes.
+The final question is where do you focus with your eyes?

-There are three choices—the rear sight, the front sight, or the target.
+There are three places that people tend to focus on — the rear sight, the front sight, or the target.

 Three Planes of Focus